Stupidly Obscure Programming in a Troubled Time

 }

-Finally putting together the full map/flatMap over the new tupled Fetch
+Finally putting together the full map/flatMap over the new tupled Fetch with the new

 closure, (This is one of the places where quasiquotes annoyingly didn't work.)